Mechanics of Structures 2A ENG2081

 ■ use the principles of engineering mechanics to develop an understanding of the elastic behaviour of members and components subjected to bending moment, shear force, axial force or torque;

-■ develop an understanding of elastic deflections of beams, plastic bending of beams and how loads are resisted and transferred through a structure to its support system.
+■ develop an understanding of elastic deflections of beams, bending of beams and how loads are resisted and transferred through a structure to its support system.

 Intended Learning Outcomes of Course